LaurentRDC/dissertation/content/graphite.md

 TODO: make the distinction between G (heat rate?) and g (matrix element) clear

-Electron-phonon and phonon-phonon coupling constants describe the strength of the coupling between excitations in a material.
+Electron-phonon and phonon-phonon coupling describe the strength of the coupling between excitations in a material.
 A coupling constant $G_{i,j}$ describes the rate of energy transfer from excitation type $i$ to excitation type $j$, if the temperature of one unit of volume was warmed up by \SI{1}{\kelvin}.
 E-ph and ph-ph coupling is impossible to measure directly at equilibrium.
 In this section, UEDS measurements of phonon population dynamics will be used to experimentally determine mode-dependent e-ph and ph-ph coupling terms.

 The nonequilibrium flow of energy between excitations, both electronic and lattice in nature, has historically been crudely modelled using the *two-temperature model* [@Allen1987].
 In summary, this model states that while the concept of temperature does not apply to nonequilibrium situations, the energy distribution of the electrons and lattice waves may be treated separately.
-In other words, the se[arate thermalization of the electronic and lattice subsystems is much faster than the energy transver between them.
+In other words, the separate thermalization of the electronic and lattice subsystems is much faster than the energy transver between them.
 It is evident that such a description does not adequately model experimental results from @sec:graphite-ph-spectroscopy for two main reasons.
-First, the thermalization of decay of optical phonons to acoustic ones overlaps significantly in time with the transfer of energy from the photoexcited electrons to strongly-coupled optical modes.
+First, the decay of optical phonons to acoustic ones overlaps significantly in time with the transfer of energy from the photoexcited electrons to strongly-coupled optical modes.
 Second, the energy distribution of lattice waves is far from thermal, even at \SI{100}{\pico\second}.
+Some authors have extended the two-temperature model based on the details of the system being studied[@Stange2015].

 UEDS measurements allow to move beyond the two-temperature approximation as the energy distribution of phonons is known across the Brillouin zone.
-And yet, theory has not caught up with this opportunity; the best way to extract e-ph and ph-ph coupling values is still based on rate-equations.
-To this end, the formalism of the two-temperature model needs to be extended.
+And yet, theory has not caught up with this opportunity.
+The best way to extract electron-phonon and phonon-phonon couplings is still based on rate-equations.
+In this section, the extraction of electron-phonon and phonon-phonon couplings from UEDS measurements will be performed at the $\vec{K}$ point, using an extension of the two-temperature model called the *non-thermal lattice model*.

+The reader should keep in mind that the procedure presented in this section is a retrofit of the results presented in @sec:graphite-ph-spectroscopy into a more conventional framework.
+This is the best that can be done until theorist seize the opportunity provided by UEDS measurements.

 ### The non-thermal lattice model {#sec:graphite-nlm}

 The non-thermal lattice model is an extension of the two-temperature model, with the added flexibility that lattice waves need not be thermalized[@Waldecker2016].
 It assumes that the energy distribution of each phonon mode admits a thermal description; that is, the energy transfer between phonons of different branches is slower than the scattering of phonons from the same branch.
-This assumption is a reasonable one, in the light of the results presented in @sec:graphite-pop-dynamics.
 Within this framework, each phonon branch $j$ can be assigned its own molar heat capacity, $C_{ph, j}$, and temperature, $T_j$:
 $$
 \left\{
     \begin{array}{rcl}